 Let’s move the database files to a faster disk;

-$ docker run -d --rm --name mysqldb --network=host -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=baeldung -v /home/user/mysqlData:/var/lib/mysql -d mysql:5.7.38 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci
+$ docker run -d --rm --name mysqldb --network=host -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=baeldung -v /home/user/mysqlData:/var/lib/mysql -d mysql:5.7.38 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ciand re-run the test

 $ wrk -t2 -c10 -d1m -s ./post_zipcode.lua --timeout 2m -H 'Host: localhost' http://localhost:8080